fabi1cazenave/node-html2epub/README.md

 html2epub
 =========

-Convert a collection of HTML documents into an EPUB.
+Convert a collection of HTML documents into an [IDPF-compliant](http://validator.idpf.org/) EPUB3 document.

 Along with an HTML editor, this can be used as a lightweight alternative to EPUB authoring systems (e.g. Calibre, Sigil…) to generate either tables of contents,